Skip to main content

 The main offender is cortisol, but lifestyle choices intensify its effects.
 Unmanaged emotional stress maintains cortisol levels consistently high, processed foods exacerbate inflammation, and inadequate sleep interferes with the skin's natural repair cycle.
 It's crucial to remember that not everyone with elevated cortisol experiences these alterations; your body's reaction to stress hormones is influenced by your genetic makeup.
 Instead of facial changes, some people may experience digestive problems or weight gain.
 Think of these symptoms as a biological reminder to reevaluate stress management, not a death sentence.
 Much of this is reversible with targeted care (stress reduction, nutrients that support the skin, and lymphatic drainage).

 Cortisol face is a sign of stress inside the body, so to get better in the long term, you need to naturally control your cortisol levels.
-To help reset your circadian rhythm and balance hormone production, start by getting some sun in the morning for 10 to 15 minutes.
+To help reset your circadian rhythm, reduce high cortisol face symptoms, and balance hormone production, start by getting some sun in the morning for 10 to 15 minutes.
 Add "stress buffers" like five-minute breathing exercises before bed to let your nervous system know that you are safe.
 Adaptogens like ashwagandha or rhodiola (with a doctor's permission) may help control cortisol levels, but they work best when combined with changes to your lifestyle, not as quick fixes.

 Download the app and take the first step toward a life free from anxiety and burnout